 And just as importantly, it also gives you a way to show improvement over time.
 When you first fill out this spreadsheet, you get a baseline of your current state.
 Make a copy of it, and a month later (or two weeks or whatever your testing cadence is), you’ll have a new state of reliability.
 If you’re working to resolve reliability risks, then you’ll develop a steady string of reliability metrics that can be used to prove the effectiveness of your efforts, get buy-in from engineering teams, and show the positive value you’re creating for your organization.

 Ready to start building a Reliability Tracker of your own?
 Download the Navigating the Reliability Minefield whitepaper and Reliability Tracker Template.
 One of the creators of this approach, Sam Rossoff, Principal Engineer at Gremlin, also sat down for the Navigating the Reliability Minefield webinar.
 In this webinar, he goes over the approach to building the spreadsheet—and how it can be used to get buy-in with teams across your organization.
+You can also watch a quick, 3-minute overview video of the spreadsheet on our YouTube channel.

 It’s time to stop spending all your time and resources responding to incidents.
 With this simple alignment spreadsheet, you can start fixing reliability risks before they become outages.